evgenii-poliakoff/lightcones-prev/_sources/intro.md

 # Why nonstationary quantum motion is difficult?

+The problem of characterizing/computing the nonstationary quantum state is much more difficult than that for the equilibrium state.
+The reason is that we do not know much about the general structure of nonstationary state.

+For example, we know that the equilibrium state is given by the canonical Gibbs density matrix
+$$
+\widehat{\rho}=\exp\left(-\beta \widehat{H} \right)
+$$

 Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of markdown called **MyST Markdown**.